zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

 represented in Zenoss as a host component with the given ID. (this is not commonly used)
 - zOpenStackHostMapSame: A list of \<name1\>=\<name2\>,
-used to inform the modeler that the same host may be referred to with a different name by some part of openstack. (this is not commonly used)
+used to inform the modeler that the same host may be referred to with an alternate name by some part of openstack. (this is not commonly used)
-- zOpenStackNeutronConfigDir: The path where to search for Neutron's configs.
+- zOpenStackNeutronConfigDir: Path to directory that contains Neutron configuration files.
 Default is /etc/neutron.
 - zOpenStackProjectId: Corresponds to tenant name, project to work on.
 - zOpenStackRegionName: The name of the OpenStack Region to use.
 Regions are autonomous OpenStack clouds joined together through shared Keystone identity server and managed through a common interface.
 - zOpenStackRunNovaManageInContainer, zOpenStackRunVirshQemuInContainer, zOpenStackRunNeutronCommonInContainer:
 Used when openstack processes are running inside of docker containers.
 Provide the container names (or a pattern to match them) here, or leave blank in a non-containerized openstack environment.

 ### Device Classes
 - /OpenStack: Root OpenStack device class.
 Typically, devices should not be put in this device class.